neilenns/mobiflight-docs/content/boards/raspberry-pi-pico/index.md

 ## Specifications

-- 23 digital IO pins, 16 with PWM support
+- 23 digital IO pins, 16 with PWM support.
-- 3 analog inputs (can be used as digital IO pins)
+- 3 analog inputs (can be used as digital IO pins).

 > [!WARNING]
 > The Raspberry Pi Pico uses 3V3 for its digital signals.
 Certain output devices, most notably the MAX7219